-Our clinical and counseling psychology programs are accredited by the American Psychological Association (APA), which allows students in those areas to sit for licensure exams upon obtaining their degrees.
-Inquiries about the accreditation status of the Counseling and Clinical Psychology programs can be obtained from the American Psychological Association Commission on Accreditation (CoA).
+Our Counseling Psychology and Clinical Science and Psychopathology Research (CSPR) programs are accredited by the American Psychological Association (APA), which allows students in those areas to sit for licensure exams upon obtaining their degrees.
+Inquiries about the accreditation status of the Counseling and CSPR programs can be obtained from the American Psychological Association Commission on Accreditation (CoA).
 CoA can be reached at:

 American Psychological Association